divyakr26/AssurityAssessment/README.md

+  ## Validations

+  > Once the data is passed to data provider the API uri response code is validated for status code 200

-  > *To check the exact match with the response when key object is given ' = ' is used in the test data
+  > *To check the exact match with the response when key object is given ' key :=value ' is used in the test data

-  > *To check the text is present in the response when key object is given ' ~ ' is used in the test data
+  > *To check the text is present in the response when key object is given ' key :~value ' is used in the test data

-  > *To check the text is not present in the response when key object is given ' ! ' is used in the test data
+  > *To check the text is not present in the response when key object is given ' key:!value ' is used in the test data

+  > *To check the parameter value in test data is equal to the response paramater key : value is used in the test data

+  > ### one Negative test method is included just to Project how the extend report captures the error and displays the log in the report

   FOR More live examples please refer to src/test/resource/testdata/ .json file